 Researchers at the University of Florida have developed a mixed simulation system that allows medical training instructors to visualize and consistently score trainee performance.
 The simulation integrates sensors and augmented reality principles with physical and virtual medical image models, enabling the students to rehearse important medical procedures and to self-debrief without endangering human lives.

 ApplicationMixed simulators with anatomically correct physical and virtual components that combine real-time 3D visualization with tracked instruments, recording and playback, and automated and consistent scoring algorithms to facilitate training of clinicians in procedural skills

-- Trainees directly manipulate and steer actual (tracked) instruments instead of using a mediated interface like pointers and haptic pens
+- Trainees directly manipulate and steer actual (tracked) instruments instead of using a mediated interface like pointers or haptic pens

 - Displays in real time a 3D color visualization of the procedure and generates tactile feedback from palpation and/or contact of medical instruments with physical structures like bones, providing a realistic experience for medical trainees

 - Reduces/eliminates the need for expensive disposables, cutting costs in the training process

 - Provides practical, experiential training for medical students, decreasing the likelihood of mistakes and potentially ensuing malpractice lawsuits